RachelBurke/CS248/Projects/README.md

 # Projects

+This folder contains all project files.
+Below are the project descriptions given by the professor.

 ## Project 1 - The Guessing Game
 For this assignment, you are to write a program that plays the Guessing Game.
 Your program should first pick a random number between 1 and 100.
 Then the user guesses the number.
 Your program should say whether the guess is too high, too low, or correct.
 If the guess was correct, the program stops.
 Otherwise, the user gets to guess again.</br>
 Your program must include at least one function/method to receive full credit.